Sovereign Mesh Networking

 Trust-Weighted Topology

-assigns each peer a dynamic trust score based on:
+trust.rs assigns each peer a dynamic trust score based on:

 Proof submission reliability.